 Stage #3: Telogen (follicle inactivity) the hair follicle is inactive and the hair shaft eventually falls out (or is pushed out by new Anagen hair)

 If we damage the dermal papilla fibroblasts and/or epithelial stem cells with enough heat, they chemically breakdown.
 They can’t communicate to start a new hair growth cycle.
-The damage is irreversible and the result is the hair follicles miniaturise or they remain dormant in the Telogen stage.
+The damage is (in most cases) irreversible and the result is the hair follicles miniaturise or they remain dormant in the Telogen stage.

 Therefore, smooth fuzz-free skin.
 Or just teeny vellus hairs.
 And these are so fine and light it seems as if nothing is growing at all.